reasley-com/discord-music-bot/README.md

 ## About
-discord music bot is a program developed based on node js and ytdl.
+Discord music bot is a program developed based on node js and ytdl.

 <br>